Parametric inference for the discretely observed multivariate Hawkes process using particle Markov Chain Monte Carlo: Analysis of Terror Attack Data

-The PMMH-MCMC algorithm was run for $N\, =\, 30,\!000$ iterations with a jump size of $\delta\, =\, 0.12$.
-Inspection of the trace plots of the MCMC chain shows good mixing (Figure~\ref{fig:Trace_US_Exit}).
-The first $3,\!000$ iterations are excluded as the burn-in period, with the median of the remaining $27,\!000$ iterations taken to be the approximate MLE.
-The approximated MLE values and respective standard error estimates are displayed in Table~\ref{tab:US_Exit_summary}.
-Multiple runs of the PMMH-MCMC algorithm were performed with different initial parameters, all of which converged to approximately the same location.
-Also included in Table~\ref{tab:US_Exit_summary} are estimates of the data using the MCEM method \citep{shlomovichMultivariate2022} and a naive method along the lines of \cite{tenchSpatiotemporalPatternsIED2016}, whereby the MLE is calculated on exact event times placed at each observation time $t_i$, with a normally distributed perturbation.
-As expected, this approach is in complete disagreement with other estimates and does not produce estimates that reflect the observed data.
+The PMMH algorithm was run for $40,\!000$ iterations, with a burn-in of $10,\!000$ iterations discarded.
+Inspection of the trace plots of the MCMC chain shows generally good mixing (Figure~\ref{fig:mcmc}).
+Histograms of the PMMH chains are also provided (Figure~\ref{fig:terr_hist}).
+The PMMH estimates and respective standard error estimates are displayed in Table~\ref{tab:2018-2021_summary}.
+Multiple runs of the PMMH algorithm were performed with different initial parameters, all of which converged to approximately the same location.
+Figure~\ref{fig:2018-2021_Sims} compares the observed terror attack data across both regions to $500$ sample paths simulated from $\hth$.
+The observed data falls within the pointwise upper and lower $2.5\%$ quantiles of the simulated paths, suggesting that our estimated model adequately captures the dynamics of terrorism across the two nations over the period of interest.

-Figure~\ref{fig:US_Exit_Sims} compares the observed count data of terrorism events across both nations to $500$ sample paths simulated from the approximate MLE.
-The dashed black lines mark the upper and lower 95\% quantiles of the simulated paths, with the observed data falling within these bounds, suggesting that the MHP with our proposed estimation procedure is capable of producing estimates that agree with the observations.
-An equivalent comparison using the MCEM estimates is given in Figure~\ref{fig:Terror_MCEM}, which highlights the negative bias in the estimation of the background rate and branching ratios.